1997

 Wanting to ensure that all learners have access to reliable, multimodal learning resources, Dr. Johnson brought Osmosis into the pre-clerkship curriculum at KYCOM.
 Her intention was to leverage Osmosis alongside coursework, to support self-directed learning among all students, and to aid in remediation for struggling students.

-Additionally, to increase diversity among classes and promote rural health, there are a great number of non-traditional students in their classes.
-Dr. Johnson explained, “That means we have the added challenge of addressing the needs of those students and how we make sure they are supported in their learning.
-We want to address those needs by the end.”
+Additionally, to increase diversity among classes and promote rural health, there are a great number of non-traditional students in the KYCOM program.
+Dr. Johnson explained, “We had the added challenge of addressing the needs of those students and making sure they are supported in their learning.”

 KYCOM also searched for resources to be utilized in remediation processes throughout the curriculum.
-These resources needed to be reliable and easy for students to access for independent study to prepare for exam retakes.
+These resources needed to be reliable and easy for students to access during independent study to prepare for exam retakes.

 Mary Johnson, PhD

-Associate Dean for Academic Affairs;
+Former Associate Dean for Academic Affairs; Former

 Professor of Microbiology & Immunology